nickjourjine/cheap-ultrasonic-speaker/README.md

 1. Attach the microSD card to your computer using the microSD card adapter.
 2. Go to https://www.raspberrypi.com/software/ and download the Raspberry Pi imager.
 This should get you an interface that walks you through the steps to download the Raspberry Pi operating system for your version of Raspberry Pi (I use 3B here) to your microSD card.
-3. Once that finishes succesfully, eject the microSD card from your computer, and slide it into the microSD card slot of your Raspberry Pi.
+3. Once that finishes successfully, eject the microSD card from your computer, and slide it into the microSD card slot of your Raspberry Pi.

 ### Step 2: Set up the Raspberry Pi
 1. Attach the monitor to the Raspberry Pi using the HDMI cable.
 2. Connect the keyboard and mouse to the Raspberry Pi's USB ports.
 3. Connect the Raspberry Pi and monitor to power sources.
-4. You should see a Raspberry Pi welcome screen while it runs through some checks, then follow the set up instructions (location, time zone, wifi, etc.).
+4. You should see a Raspberry Pi welcome screen while it runs through some checks, then follow the setup instructions (location, time zone, wifi, etc.).
 5. Now you should see an intuitive desktop with date/time and wifi in the upper right and a little black "terminal icon" in the upper left.

 ### Step 3: Attach the Sound Card to the Raspberry Pi